 Major offerings are determined by the degree offerings.
 Students declare their major by applying to a particular degree program offered by a college/school.

-A major constitutes the student's main field of study.
-It requires students to complete a core of courses that are distinctive to that subject area, inclusive of a research component.
 Students could choose to specialize in a maximum of two majors (see Declaration of a Second Major herein).